cristeab/libQtShadowsocks/README.md

 Request at runtime Administrator privileges
 -------

-This step is requested if you want to automatically add Administrator privileges when starting the application.
+This step is required if you want to automatically add Administrator privileges when starting the application.

 - open a Command Window and setup environment variables for Visual Studio 2015 by running